unixwzrd/unixwzrd.github.io/html/Policies/General_Privacy.md

 To function correctly, the extension requires minimal permissions:
 	•	Read ChatGPT chat logs – Allows the extension to download chat history.
-	•	File Access – Saves chat logs locally on the user’s device.
+	•	File Access – Saves chat logs locally on the user's device.

 This extension does not access or transmit any personal data.